happybono/SonataSmooth/README.md

 - Start with 0 (smoothing) or 1 (slope).
 - Higher orders rapidly amplify noise - ensure sufficient radius (larger window) before using 2 or 3.
 - Avoid derivative orders close to polyOrder when the dataset is short or radius is minimal.
-- For Adaptive edge windows, the effective polynomial order is clamped: effPoly = min(polyOrder, W - 1).
+- For Adaptive edge windows, the effective polynomial order is clamped : effPoly = min(polyOrder, W - 1).
 Derivative coefficients are scaled by factorial(derivOrder) / delta^derivOrder after construction, matching the symmetric path.

 #### Asymmetric Savitzky-Golay Coefficient Caching
 To avoid recomputing edge-specific polynomial fits repeatedly, two in-memory caches are maintained: